Accumulation play, part two

-The process of accumulation is not a hidden secret to the majority of traders, this word gets thrown around quite frequently, whether it is in the context of trend rotation, large rallies resulting from the basing consolidations or just average term used in long term investing when someone is mentioning accumulation as a part of building long term position in the asset.
+The process of accumulation is not a hidden secret to the majority of traders; this word gets thrown around quite frequently, whether it is in the context of trend rotation, large rallies resulting from the basing consolidations, or just average term used in the long term investing when someone is mentioning accumulation as a part of building long term position in the asset.

-A large portion of traders using the word accumulation tend to only use it in hindsight, in the context of some large move that resulted after a prolonged idle phase of price which is afterwards visible on chart.
-And it is very easy to put a painting tablet and putting on a pro painters hat and start calling "accumulation" moves of price action in hindsight, which is what essentially tends to happen in the trading field at large scope.
+A large portion of traders using the word accumulation tend to only use it in hindsight, in the context of some significant move that resulted after a prolonged idle phase of the price, which is afterward visible on the chart.
+And it is straightforward to put a painting tablet and put on a pro painter's hat and start calling "accumulation" moves of price action in hindsight, which essentially tends to happen in the trading field at the large scope.

-The missing link that many traders have is how to create robust identification system to define accumulation or potential accumulation at the spot in the making, and repeat that process over and over again, which is where this article swipes in.
+The missing link that many traders have is how to create a robust identification system to define accumulation or potential accumulation at the spot in the making and repeat that process repeatedly, which is where this article swipes in.

-This meant dissecting different variables, sorting them in different categories to see which are relevant (volume profiles, flows of highs and lows, differences in candle consistency on the front side, etc...).
+This meant dissecting different variables, sorting them into various categories to see which are relevant (volume profiles, flows of highs and lows, differences in candle consistency on the front side, etc...).
 The main reason why so much focus was placed on accumulation is that after researching many cross-assets and markets few things become clear quickly:

--Many markets tend to be in bull phases
+-Many markets tend to be in bullish phases

--If you randomly pick 10 asset classes chances are one of those assets will be in a strong bullish phase
+-If you randomly pick ten asset classes chances are one of those assets will be in a strong bullish phase

--If you try to think like a larger trader, how would larger trader tend to absorb as much size as possible where there is a solid (front-baked) reason to do so?
-Filling and moving ask higher and higher, or rather filling bid, selling some ask, letting the neutral development set, to fill as much as possible over time?
+-If you try to think like a larger trader, how would larger traders tend to absorb as much size as possible where there is a solid (front-baked) reason to do so?
+Filling and moving ask higher and higher, or instead filling bid, selling some ask, letting the neutral development set, to fill as much as possible overtime?

 -Many assets tend to consolidate and breach higher after consolidations

-If those 4 core and relatively simple bullet-points are leaned on, it becomes rather obvious that there should be some sort of accumulation phase in the market being the cross-over of all the stated conditions.
-Obviously by no means always present, but the key was to find those few exceptions where it was.
+If those four core and relatively simple bullet points are leaned on, it becomes rather apparent that there should be some accumulation phase in the market being the cross-over of all the stated conditions.
+Obviously, by no means always present, but the key was to find those few exceptions where it was.

-Next research after that (this was in between 2013 primarily) was focused on specifically very strong cyclical bull markets in exotic or emerging markets (and some developed markets) such as Austrian stocks, certain housing sector equities of 2002-2007 bull run, basically, markets that are in straight-forward nonstop bull mode.
-And then researching the accumulations around those to spot common conditions and technical variables.
+Subsequent research after that (this was in between 2013 primarily) was focused on specifically very strong cyclical bull markets in exotic or emerging markets (and some developed markets) such as Austrian stocks, specific housing sector equities of 2002-2007 bull run, basically, markets that are in straight-forward endless bull mode—and then researching the accumulations around those to spot common conditions and technical variables.

-Trough extensive research and backtesting this then helped to solidify the accumulation play and clearing as well one area: Selectivity on determining what is not a potential accumulation.
-The major mistake that traders tend to make is they just draw very loose / sloppy trendlines or call structures "bull flags or wedges" thinking that this has some edge value, which actually if backtested properly it does not have, especially if accuracy of entry and price response is taken into picture.
+Through extensive research and backtesting, this helped solidify the accumulation play and clearing as well one area: Selectivity on determining what is not a potential accumulation.
+The major mistake that traders tend to make is they draw very loose/sloppy trendlines or call structures "bull flags or wedges," thinking that this has some edge value, which actually if backtested properly it does not have, especially if the accuracy of entry and price response is taken into picture.